atok99/ESP32-S3_ModbusRTU_Integred-with-DWSIM-Simulation/README.md

 ## Acknowledgements

-[cite_start]This research was conducted autonomously without being funded by any institution[cite: 297]. [cite_start]The authors would like to thank the Department of Instrumentation Engineering, Institut Teknologi Sepuluh Nopember for providing the facilities and support for this research[cite: 298].
+This research was conducted autonomously without being funded by any institution.
+The authors would like to thank the Department of Instrumentation Engineering, Institut Teknologi Sepuluh Nopember for providing the facilities and support for this research.